I love to add colour to lots of different household items to give them a new lease on life.

 Step by step

-First step – I clean the surface and sometimes I coat with white paint to give an even finish and so I can see the pencil lines.
-If they are dark coloured, it is harder to see pencil lines though you could use a white pencil.
+First step – Lightly sand and clean the surface and sometimes I coat with white paint to give an even finish and so I can see the pencil lines.
+If the surface is dark coloured, it is harder to see pencil lines so try using a white pencil.

 Second step – I draw my design on with pencil, using an eraser to remove excess pencil marks.

 Third step – I use acrylic paint and acrylic paint markers to paint the design and let dry in between.
 I use little jars and containers to prop them on while they are drying.
 I like to paint a design on both sides, even if it is just patterns on the back.
 Generally it will need at least two coats to give a nice solid colour.
-For outdoor things I use exterior house paint or acrylic paint with an outdoor varnish to seal.
+For outdoor items I use exterior house paint or acrylic paint with an outdoor varnish to seal.

-Fourth step – I like to let the paint dry well for a day or two before proceeding to varnish.
-When I am happy with my design, I use clear varnish to coat.
+Fourth step – When I am happy with my design, let the paint dry well for a day or two before proceeding to varnish.
 I do at least two coats (waiting at least two hours between each coat) and make sure there are no big drips or runs.
-For outdoor things I use exterior house paint or acrylic paint with an outdoor varnish to seal.
+For outdoor items I use exterior house paint or acrylic paint with an outdoor varnish to seal.
 For a spray varnish I would do at least 4-5 coats as they are quite light.